Afghanistan Taxes: Are Expats Working There Tax Exempt?

 While working in Afghanistan, some of your income may be tax exempt thanks to exclusions that lower your US tax bill.
-The IRS-defined differences between a military contractor and a government worker determine what exemptions the two categories of workers can get.
+The IRS-defined differences between a military contractor and a government worker determine what exemptions the two categories of workers can get for Afghanistan taxes.
 So, let’s talk about the expats working in Afghanistan, and what type of work they need to be doing to claim the Foreign Earned Income Exclusion.

 Some members of the armed services, US military contractors and their employees, US government employees (non-military), and US civilians (otherwise employed) are stationed or reside in dangerous areas that are designated as combat zones by the IRS.
 In every country, US citizens are required to file annual tax returns based upon their worldwide income.
 However, each of the above employee classifications are all treated differently, and the difference determines whether the employee can claim the Foreign Earned Income Exclusion (FEIE).